uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

 ## Provision a `core` device

-From the [Install AWS IoT Greengrass Core software with automatic resource provisioning](https://docs.aws.amazon.com/greengrass/v2/developerguide/quick-installation.html) instructions to install the `core` device on the Ubuntu host, and using the _access key_ and _secret_ for the _uhppoted-greengrass_ user:
+Based on the [Install AWS IoT Greengrass Core software with automatic resource provisioning](https://docs.aws.amazon.com/greengrass/v2/developerguide/quick-installation.html) instructions.

+To install the `core` device on the Ubuntu host using the _access key_ and _secret_ for the _uhppoted-greengrass_ user:
 ```
 sudo su admin
 export AWS_ACCESS_KEY_ID=<uhppoted-greengrass user access key>